Out of the Loop: Structural Approximation of Optimisation Landscapes and non-Iterative Quantum Optimisation: Introduction

 As for the fundamental aspects, we provide a rigorous mathematical proof of a long-standing empirically motivated conjecture~\cite{brandao2018fixed,streif2020training,sack2021quantum,galda2similarity,Sud:2024} that instance independent structures of a problem form the global structure of the \QAOA optimisation landscape.
 We combine methods from physics and computer science to ascertain this structural insight, and can use either efficient sampling techniques or an analytical approach to obtain an accurate approximation of the \QAOA optimisation landscape.
 In particular, we can separate the instance sampling from specific \QAOA parameters.
 These aspects of our contribution are visually summarised in Fig.~\ref{fig:overview}. \newbox\varbox\newbox\databox \setbox\varbox\hbox{\raisebox{0.15em}{\tikz{\path[varStyle] (0,0) -- (0.5,0);}}} \setbox\databox\hbox{\raisebox{0.15em}{\tikz{\path[dataStyle] (0,0) -- (0.5,0);}}}

-In terms of practical impact, we replace unit-depth \QAOA as an iterative heuristic comprising an interplay of quantum and classical components (that, notably, requires solving an \NP-hard parameter optimisation problem~\cite{bittel_training_2021} individually for \emph{every} instance) with a two-phase, non-iterative algorithm that first approximates the instance-independent, but problem-specific expected landscape followed by sampling a fixed quantum circuit, as illustrated in \cref{fig:application_overview}.
+In terms of practical impact, we provide a unit-depth non-iterative \QAOA version for two-level problem Hamiltonians.
+Such two-level Hamiltonians are powerful enough to efficiently encode all problems in \NP, allowing for the construction of \QAOA circutis to solve said problems.
+Thus, for \NP-Problems, we can replace the standard iterative \QAOA heuristic comprising an interplay of quantum and classical components (that, notably, requires solving an \NP-hard parameter optimisation problem~\cite{bittel_training_2021} individually for \emph{every} instance) with a two-phase, non-iterative algorithm that first approximates the instance-independent, but problem-specific expected landscape followed by sampling a fixed quantum circuit, as illustrated in \cref{fig:application_overview}.
 While omitting the outer loop has, in various ways, been suggested in prior work based on the aforementioned empirical observations~\cite{brandao2018fixed,streif2020training}, our approach places the idea on a sound theoretical basis.
 It also introduces a new method of devising classical optimal parameters, and equips the method with a quantitative quality criterion.
 We demonstrate that our simplified variant is identical or better to standard \QAOA for several seminal subject problems in terms of successfully finding solutions to combinatorial optimisation problems.

 By showing that the required structures exist for all problems in \NP, we establish generality of our results.
 Our approach therefore opens up the discussion on parameter clustering and optimisation landscape similarities to the vast body of established results in theoretical computer science on structural properties of problem solutions.